-Many small-business owners are exploring the marketing potential of social media.
-By tailoring their social medial strategies to their customers and to their own capabilities, they are discovering new and effective ways to utilize social media tools to expand their businesses.
+Many small business owners are exploring the marketing potential of social media.
+By tailoring their social medial strategies to their customers and to their own capabilities, they’re discovering new and effective ways to utilize social media tools to expand their businesses.
 The key is in developing a social media strategy that promotes your brand in a way that can be managed most effectively, conveniently and consistently.

 Social media websites and apps have increased dramatically in the last 15 years and now represent a large portion of the activity on the Internet.
-Facebook had 1.6 billion monthly active users, while YouTube has over a billion users.
+Facebook has 2.3 billion monthly active users, while YouTube has almost two billion users.
 Other social media platforms including Twitter, Instagram, LinkedIn and Pinterest are expanding their reach, too.

-Social media services are popular because they are generally free and easy to use, and have huge benefits for small-business owners with tight marketing budgets.
+Social media services are popular because they’re generally free and easy to use.
+They can also have huge benefits for small business owners with tight marketing budgets.

 Determine your ideal customers